takahikof/DeepDiffusion/README.md

 Currently under review.
 ```

-DeepDiffusion learns learns retrieval-adapted feature representations via ranking on a latent feature manifold.
-By minimizing our Latent Manifold Ranking loss, the encoder DNN and the latent feature manifold (i.e., intrinsic features) are optimized for comparison of data samples.
-DD is applicable to a wide range of multimedia data including 3D shape and 2D image.
+DeepDiffusion learns retrieval-adapted feature representations via ranking on a latent feature manifold.
+By minimizing our Latent Manifold Ranking loss, the encoder DNN and the latent feature manifold are optimized for comparison of data samples.
+DeepDiffusion is applicable to a wide range of multimedia data types including 3D shape and 2D image.
+Unlike the existing supervised metric learning losses (e.g., the contrastive loss and the triplet loss), our DeepDiffusion is capable of learning representations suitable for information retrieval in a fully unsupervised manner.

-SAT learns 3D shape feature via cross-predicting, or transcoding, multiple different 3D shape representations such as voxels, 3D point set, and multi-view 2D images.
-The embedded features in the latent space shared by the multiple 3D shape representations are used for 3D shape retrieval or 3D shape classification.
 ![pic](DD.PNG)<br>

-The instruction below describes how to prepare data and how to train/evaluate SAT using ModelNet10 dataset.
+The instruction below describes how to prepare data (3D point sets of the ModelNet10 dataset) and how to train/evaluate DeepDiffusion.

 ## Pre-requisites
 Our code has been tested with Python 3.6, Tensorflow 1.13 and CUDA 10.0 on Ubuntu 18.04.<br>